NativeScript/docs-v7/core-concepts/properties.md

     }
 }
 ```
 Most of the platform specific code is documented.
-Few things are important.
-In Android, we want to support V8 snapshot feature so we have to avoid access to native types in the root of the module *(note that ClickListener is declared and implemented in a function which is called at runtime)*.
-This is specific of V8 snapshot which is generated on a host machine where android runtime is not running.
-What is important is that if you access native types, methods, fields, namespaces, etc. at the root of your module (e.g. not in a function) your code won't be compatible with V8 snapshot feature.
-The easiest workaround is to wrap it in a function like in the above `initializeClickListener` function.

-There are three important methods:
 - `createNativeView` - you override this method, create and return your nativeView
 - `initNativeView` - in this method you setup listeners/handlers to the nativeView
 - `disposeNativeView` - in this method you clear the reference between nativeView and javascript object to avoid memory leaks as well as reset the native view to its initial state if you want to reuse that native view later.

+In Android, avoid access to native types in the root of the module (note that ClickListener is declared and implemented in a function which is called at runtime).
+This is specific for the V8 snapshot feature which is generated on a host machine where android runtime is not running.
+What is important is that if you access native types, methods, fields, namespaces, etc. at the root of your module (e.g. not in a function) your code won't be compatible with V8 snapshot feature.
+The easiest workaround is to wrap it in a function like in the above `initializeClickListener` function.

-In this implementation we use singleton listener (for android - `clickListener`) and handler (for ios - `handler`) in order to reduce the need to instantiate native classes and to reduce memory usage.
+In this implementation we use singleton listener (for Android - `clickListener`) and handler (for iOS - `handler`) in order to reduce the need to instantiate native classes and to reduce memory usage.
 If possible it is recommended to use such techniques to reduce native calls.